IreneZiyouLi/DataViz_Project2/README.md

 Question: what do you think the main audience that is targeted by this visualization?
 Answer: I guess it would be someone who is interested in climate change and has a some background on carbon dioxide concentrations.

-Interviewee 2: no speicific background on environmental science, mid 40's
+**Interviewee 2**: no speicific background on environmental science, mid 40's
 Question: Can you understand this graph in 30 seconds?
 Answer: Yes, I think I get the general idea.
 It shows the carbon dioxide level for the past 800,000 years, as the title says.
 Question: So based on this percpetion, what is your takeaway from this graph?